stefanbaumeler/bem-plus/methodology/guide/part-2.md

 The sane option would have been to abandon BEM and go look for a different system that solved all the problems mentioned in the previous post to their full extent.
 But I was a huge fan of BEM, and still am, so I didn’t have another choice.
 I had to figure out the other half of the bible myself.
 I started to experiment and I came up with a system on top of BEM.
 It is to BEM what Next.js is to React, so you could call it a meta methodology.

 I call it BEM+.
-I’m not known for my creativity.
+I’m not known for my creativity in naming things.

 In the next post, I will introduce BEM+ to you.
 This is where the really interesting part starts.